mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 The changing shape of provision on UK digital-focused education in schools can be profitably examined through several key developments.
 The first is Google leader Eric Schmidt's speech as a MacTaggart lecture in Edinburgh in 2011,  critiquing current computing provision, "Your IT curriculum focuses on teaching how to use software, but gives no insight into how it’s made" [@schmidt_eric_2011, p.8].
 The second was a report "Shut Down or Restart?" by the Royal Society (RSA) [the_royal_society_shut_2012] released in early 2012.
 The report recommended steering the ICT curriculum towards computer science and programming, providing funding professional development and a greater inclusivity in computing education, and increased partnership work with computing professionals.
 In the same week Michael Gove [@-gove_michael_2012] announced the scrapping the ICT curriclum.
 Finally, the new _computing_ curriculum was released in 2013 to a mixed response [@dfe2013national].
 However, while community responses were collected via a consultation, a clear consensus to avoid removal of too much digital literacy and creative project work was ignored in the final curriculum [@twining_we_2013].
 Preston [@preston_re-engineering_2013] shares Twining's perspective that Gove and Schmidt's critique of previous ICT provision was misjudged, sharing a perspective that the ICT had been given a good kicking in part as a political football.

 A recent report by Kemp and colleagues [@kemp_considerations_2024] on the future of computing education confirms some of these initial concerns about the 2013 computing curriculum and related exams.
 The report outlines the disparity and dropping numbers in the uptake of digital-related qualifications.
 A previous report, "After the Reboot" [@waite_pedagogy_2017], found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at the GCSE level, in part due to cultural barriers and the relative difficulty of the subject.
 The review highlighted several areas of promise that needed more research that are relevant to this study including: game making as a way of increasing engagement in coding, use of design patterns to scaffold coding processes, and a greater focus on social and cultural aspects of coding.

-ADD SOMETHING - Game making aligns well with the principles of inclusive practices and project-based learning (PBL) by providing learner choice, authentic and shareable project outcomes, and iterative project work supporting student mastery.
 However, despite the report's advocacy for game making and other digital projects to mitigate issues of exclusion, the structural limitations of the curriculum and computing exams remain.

-This introduction has focused in broad context of UK computing, and other contextual features of game making in schools, including primary school practice, are explored in Chapter 2.
+These factors have led may practitioners and researchers to investigate game making in more informal settings.

 ### Context of game making and wider digital making and culture home and informal settings